jarlehansen/car-jpa-restapi-kata/README.md

 * Model
 * Year

-Use the embedded H2 instance and the `src/test/resources/data.sql` as basis for the tests.
+### Step 1.2: Get a single car by license number
+* Get a specific car by sending in a license number.
+If no car is present, null should be returned.

+### Step 1.3: Persist a new car
+* Persist a new car in the database.
+After persisting the car make sure the new value is present in the database.

-### Step 2: REST API
+## Step 2: REST API
-Create a controller that uses the repository created in the previous step.
+We shall now expose the functionality created with the repository as a REST API.
 Remember to create proper REST API, where the exposed value is the car resource and using the HTTP verbs.

-The tests should call the REST endpoints and not just the methods.
+The tests should call the REST endpoints and not just the methods:
+* Use JSON as the content-type.
-Use the `MockMvc` support in Spring.
+Æ Use the `MockMvc` support in Spring.

+### Step 2.1: Get all cars
+* Get all cars by using the repository.

+### Step 2.2: Get a car by license number
+* Get a single car by using the license number.
+If no car is present return `404 - Not Found`.

+### Step 2.3: Post a new car
+* Post a new car.
+The car entity should be serialized as JSON in the request body.
+Return `401 - Created` with the `Location` header set.